 Contents

-What Is the Sport Chrono Package
+What Is the Porsche Sport Chrono Package

 The Sport Chrono Package is the option box that turns a fast Porsche into a sharper one.
 It does not touch the engine’s peak output.
 Instead it changes how the car reads your inputs, how quickly it reacts, and how much freedom the electronics give you before they step in.